AntonioRobledo/React_Portfolio/README.md

 ## Description
 ---
-A portfolio made possible using React and contains a variety of pages that include some information about myself, a section displaying some projects I am most proud of, a section that allows the viewer to be able to submit messages to connect with me, as well as a resume that has been tailored to web development.
+A portfolio made possible using React and contains a variety of sections that include more information about myself, a section showcasing some of my best projects, a contact section where others can get in touch with me, as well as a resume that has been tailored to web development.

 ## Features
 ---
 - Responsive Design
-- Contact Page allows users to leave their emails and a message
+- Links to projects and GitHub repos can be found on the Projects Section
-- Links to projects and GitHub repos can be found on projects page
+- Links to GitHub profile, LinkedIn, and Instagram can be found at the bottom of the site
-- Links to GitHub profile, LinkedIn, and Instagram can be found at the bottom of every page
+- Downloadable resume can be found at the bottom of the About Section
-- Downloadable resume can be found at the top of the Resume page
+- Contact Section allows users to leave their emails and a message

 ## Deployed Application
 ---